monster-js/monster-js/docs/router/monster-js-router.md

 });
 ```

-## Why Use Weco JS Router?
+## Why Use Monster JS Router?
 1. **Simplicity**: Define, manage, and navigate routes with minimal code.
 2. **Performance**: Leverage lazy loading and optimized navigation techniques.
 3. **Flexibility**: Handle complex routing scenarios with guards, parameters, and redirects.
-4. **Extensibility**: Easily integrate with other Weco JS features and third-party libraries.
+4. **Extensibility**: Easily integrate with other Monster JS features and third-party libraries.
 5. **Ease of Debugging**: Subscriptions and guards provide clear insights into route changes and access control.

-The Weco JS Router is designed to work seamlessly in modern JavaScript frameworks, making it an ideal choice for building robust, scalable, and user-friendly applications.
+The Monster JS Router is designed to work seamlessly in modern JavaScript frameworks, making it an ideal choice for building robust, scalable, and user-friendly applications.